GambitBSM/GambitBSM.github.io/content/en/documentation/code/Files/ColliderBit__MC__rollcall_8hpp.md

 A function that assigns a total cross-sections to a given SLHA input file (for model ColliderBit_SLHA_file_model)

 A function that assigns a total cross-sections directly from the scan parameters for model ColliderBit_SLHA_scan_model

-This function is intended as a fallback option that simply assigns a unit weight to all events

-A nested function that reads in Les Houches Event files and converts them to HEPUtils::Event format

 ### define CAPABILITY